-Kesten is associate professor and program director at Georgetown University School of Nursing and Health Studies, Washington, D.C., where she has taught since 1999.
+Kesten is director of educational innovations at American Association of Colleges of Nursing, Washington, D.C.
+She also continues part-time as associate professor at Georgetown University School of Nursing and Health Studies, Washington, D.C., where she has taught since 1999.

-She was director of nursing education and a critical care education specialist at Adventist Healthcare’s Washington Adventist Hospital, Takoma Park, Md., from 2004 to 2006 and held an academic position at The Catholic University of America, Washington, D.C., from 1982 to 1988.
+She was director of nursing education and a critical care education specialist at Adventist Healthcare’s Washington Adventist Hospital, Takoma Park, Maryland, from 2004–2006 and held an academic position at The Catholic University of America, Washington, D.C., from 1982–1988.

 Kesten belongs to the Phi Kappa Phi Honor Society, Sigma Theta Tau International Honor Society of Nursing and AACN’s Greater Washington Area Chapter.

-Kesten received a Teaching in Nursing and Health Professions Certificate and a doctor of nursing practice degree from the University of Maryland, Baltimore in 2009.
-She earned a Bachelor of Science in nursing from the Nell Hodgson Woodruff School of Nursing, Emory University, Atlanta, in 1974 and a Master of Science in nursing from The Catholic University of America in 1980.
+Kesten earned a Teaching in Nursing and Health Professions Certificate and a doctor of nursing practice degree from the University of Maryland, Baltimore in 2009.
+She received a Bachelor of Science in nursing from Nell Hodgson Woodruff School of Nursing, Emory University, Atlanta, in 1974 and a Master of Science in nursing from The Catholic University of America, in 1980.